etrusci-org/quotes/markdown/quotes.md

 ## Albert Camus

+- Do not be afraid of spending quality time by yourself.
+That doesn't make you antisocial or cause you to reject the rest of the world.
+But you need to breathe.
+And you need to be.
 - Don't walk in front of me...
 I may not follow.
 Don't walk behind me...
 I may not lead.
 Walk beside me... just be my friend.